Peritrophic matrix: Infection barrier

 Organisms that take in food often infected with pathogens, such as blood-feeding insects, also depend on the peritrophic matrix to filter out the disease agents, which are often too large to fit through the matrix pores.
 This benefit in particular is thought to be an important driving force in the evolution of peritrophic matrices, as many insects feeding on foods with low pathogen levels lack the ability to produce a peritrophic matrix.
 This trend is highlighted by mosquitoes, as blood-feeding female mosquitoes produce a peritrophic matrix while nectar-feeding males do not.
 A significant trend can also be observed in the type of peritrophic matrix produced by blood-feeding insects that are capable of transmitting disease.
 The majority of blood-feeding insects that are good disease vectors produce a type I matrix.
 In comparison, blood-feeding insects that produce a type II matrix, which provides a more impenetrable barrier to pathogens, are rarely disease vectors.

 Pathogen interference of the peritrophic matrix

 Many pathogens are too large to fit through the small pores of the peritrophic matrix, and thus have evolved specialized mechanisms of evading being filtered out by the matrix.
 Since type I peritrophic matrixes are secreted in response to the presence of a food bolus in the midgut, some pathogens simply invade the epithelial cells before the matrix is excreted.
-Many helminth microfilaria and arboviruses (arthropod borne viruses) are transmitted to the mosquito in their infective form and are able to immediately invade mosquito tissue.
-However, other pathogens such as the malaria protozoan must first develop into an infective stage within the midgut before invading other tissues.
+Many microfilaria and arboviruses are transmitted to the mosquito in an infective form and are able to immediately invade mosquito tissue.
+However, other pathogens such as Plasmodium vivax must first develop into an infective stage within the midgut before invading other tissues.
 These pathogens secrete chitinase and proteinase enzymes which dissolve the chitin microfibrils and proteins present in the peritrophic matrix.
 These enzymes open large holes in the membrane, allowing the pathogen to infect the epithelium and other tissues in the insect.